donnieprakoso/workshop-copilot/lab3-configure-and-deploying-svc-worker/README.md

 As `svc-worker` is responsible to process the message published by `svc-api`.
 In the previous lab, we have configured the Amazon SNS Topic for `svc-api`.
 In this task, we are going to create an Amazon SQS Queue and subscribe to the Amazon SNS Topic.

 - Open `copilot/svc-worker/manifest.yml`
+- Modify the manifest file

-- Navigate to the end of the file and add following lines:
+Navigate to the end of the file and add following lines:

 ```
 subscribe: